mit-ll-responsible-ai/hydra-zen/docs/source/explanation/type_refinement.rst

    - Containers (List and Dict) containing primitives or Structured Configs
    - Optional fields

-Annotations that fall outside of this subset will cause Hydra's to raise an error.
+Annotations that fall outside of this subset will cause Hydra to raise an error.
 This means that the following config:

 .. code:: python